Irvington, Baltimore: Founding of Irvington

 The land that would become Irvington was originally composed of stands of old-growth trees and a clear, spring-fed stream.
 In 1830, the property of over 100 acres was purchased by Henry Schwartze with the financial help of his father, Augustus Jacob Schwartze, a German immigrant and successful early stock investor in the textile mills near Ellicott City.
-Sophia Leypold Schwartze, Henry's daughter, was the heir to the family's Schwartze Mansion and the surrounding farmland.
+Sophia Leypold Schwartze, Henry's daughter, was the heir to the family's Schwartze Mansion and the surrounding farmland and forest.
 During the Civil War, Sophia's brother, Augustus Schwartze, served with and befriended C. Irving Ditty, a Baltimore lawyer.
 After Augustus was killed in the war, Ditty returned and married his friend's sister.
 The history of Irvington begins with this marriage between Sophia and the Confederate veteran Ditty in 1868.

 Ditty moved into the Schwartze Mansion, where his new wife Sophia and her widowed mother were living.
 In 1870, Ditty began selling off the family land around the mansion for housing development.
 Ditty had three dirt streets laid out, running north and south between the two turnpikes.
 He commissioned a contractor, A.S.
 Potter, to build four houses on the westernmost avenue, which he named Augusta after his eldest daughter.
 He named the other two streets Collins and Loudon.
 The neighborhood, Irvington, first appeared on an 1877 map.
 After suffering from paraplegia for six years, Ditty died on October 3, 1887, at the age of 51.
 A. S. Potter continued living in Irvington, at 233 Augusta Ave, well into the 20th century.

 The first homes built in the 1870s were described as having modern conveniences, like bathtubs with hot and cold water, and gas fixtures.
-They also had the "somewhat novel" earth closet, patented Henry Moule, on both upper and lower floors.
+They also had the "somewhat novel" earth closet, patented by Henry Moule, on both upper and lower floors.